PavanaAradhya/Regression_In_ML/README.md

 </head>
 <body>
     <h1>📊 Types of Regression in Machine Learning</h1>
-    <p>This repository provides a comprehensive Jupyter Notebook demonstrating various regression techniques using Python and popular machine learning libraries like Scikit-learn, Pandas, Matplotlib, and Seaborn.
-It is designed to give learners and practitioners a clear understanding of how different regression algorithms perform on data.</p>
+    <p>This repository offers a detailed Jupyter Notebook that showcases a variety of regression techniques using Python and popular libraries like Scikit-learn, Pandas, Matplotlib, and Seaborn.
+It aims to provide learners and practitioners with a clear, hands-on understanding of how different regression algorithms perform and can be applied to real-world data.</p>
     <h2>📋 Table of Contents</h2>
     <ul>
         <li><a href="#techniques">🧠 Techniques</a></li>